What is Accessories Cover in Bike Insurance?

 Q8: What are non-electrical accessories in bike insurance?

-Ans: You can either purchase the accessories add-on while buying a new one or during bike insurance renewal.
+Ans: You can purchase it while buying a new policy or during renewal by declaring the installed accessories and their value. -

-Ans: Yes, you can add multiple add-ons such as zero depreciation, roadside assistance, engine protection, and accessories cover.
+Ans: Yes, insurers allow multiple two-wheeler insurance add on covers such as zero depreciation, engine protection, roadside assistance, and accessories cover. -